 The main information about the Google Pixel foldable phone comes from a report which claims that Google has ordered foldable OLED panels of around 7.6 inches from Samsung Display - a claim that we've now heard multiple times.

-Beyond this leak, we’ve also seen a Google patent which shows a screen that opens out to a tablet size, but then can additionally be stretched a little further, like the rollable phone concepts we’ve seen.
+Beyond these leaks, we’ve also seen a Google patent which shows a screen that opens out to a tablet size, but then can additionally be stretched a little further, like the rollable phone concepts we’ve seen.
 This however looks ambitious for Google’s first foldable phone, so we’re not convinced it will have this design.

 Patently Mobile (opens in new tab) has also spotted two additional Google Pixel foldable phone patents, one of which shows a fairly conventional clamshell design, while the other has two hinges, allowing it to form a Z-shape as it unfolds, and go from smartphone size to full tablet size.

-So Google seems to be experimenting with a lot of different foldable designs, but it remains unclear which if any of these will be used.
+So Google seems to be experimenting with a lot of different foldable designs, but it's likely that the company has gone with an Oppo Find N like design, detailed above.

 Specs and features

 Code spotted in an Android 12 beta suggests that the Google Pixel Fold will have the same modem as the Pixel 6 range.
-That suggests - but by no means guarantees - that it will also have the same chipset, which is confirmed in the case of the Pixel 6 to be the new Google Tensor.
+That suggests - but by no means guarantees - that it will also have the same chipset, meaning the Google Tensor.

 Given that this chipset seems designed to make the most of the new cameras on the Pixel 6 range, that could additionally mean the same cameras will be used too, but we're not at all certain of that.
 If it does have those cameras, then you can expect either a dual-lens or triple-lens setup, with main, ultra-wide and possibly also telephoto (4x optical zoom) snappers.